-Landowners typically are given a one-time payment based on fair market value for easement rights to their land.
-Most of the land encumbered by the easement is still usable for the same purpose it had been used for, particularly in agricultural settings.
+Landowners typically are given a one-time payment based on fair market value for easement rights to their land, traditionally based on the appraised land value.
+Landowners can also elect to spread the payment out over time.
+The majority of land is still usable for the same purpose it had been used for, particularly in agricultural settings.

 Landowners are also eligible for reasonable compensation for property damage that may occur when the transmission line is constructed and during future repair and maintenance.
-Those terms are addressed in the easement document.
+Those issues are included in easement documents.